xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-That  ALMOST takes care of everything.
+That  _almost_ takes care of everything.
 Give it a try, see if you
 can "break" it `<pun>`.
 Careful, though.
 By this time  we've used
 so many letters, it's hard to think of characters that aren't now
 representing  reserved  words.
 Remember:  before  you  try the